hadron-sclang/sparkler/README.md

 translation.
 To aid in parsing SuperCollider input, Sparkler provides a SuperCollider grammar for the ANTLR parser generator.
 ANTLR can generate parsers in a variety of languages, including C++, Python, Java, JavaScript and more.

-This is can be a confusing point when talking about parser generators; there can be up to three different programming languages under consideration:
+This can be a confusing point when talking about parser generators; there can be up to three different programming languages under consideration:

 * The language the generated parser will parse, called the *input language* here.
 Sparkler includes a grammar to parse